rust-lang/rust/text/0000-pin_and_move.md

 ### Notes on existing ecosystem traits

 These traits supplant certain traits in the ecosystem which already provide similar guarantees.
-In particular, the [stable-deref][stable-deref] crate provides a similar bit different hierarchy.
+In particular, the [stable_deref_trait][stable-deref] crate provides a similar bit different hierarchy.
 The differences are:

 - That crate draws no distinction between `StableDeref` and `StableDerefMut`.
   This does not leave forward compatibility for the static string optimization